rolwyn/final-project-team-7/README.md

 ## Inspiration

 Our Inspiration stemmed from having a centralized place to track events happening in Boston.
-Given how culturally diverse the city is with all the number of events happening around in various genre like music, theater, social, tech, etc. it's often difficult to have a tab on everthing ahpeening around.
+Given how culturally diverse the city is with all the number of events happening around in various genre like music, theater, social, tech, etc. it's often difficult to have a tab on everthing happening around.

 We provide a solution for people who want to explore the city and it's events to browse through the events on one centralized place.